 Scores on final project and the two in-class exams will be standardized.
-Each student's final score is the weighted sum of these three standardized values, where the weights are 30% (exam 1), 35% (exam 2), and 35% (final).
-A student whose final score is just below the margin between two letter grades may have their grade adjusted upward based on their work in problem sets and class participation.
-No student will have their grade adjusted downward based on problem sets and class participation.
+Each student's final score is the weighted sum of these three standardized values, where the weights are 30% (exam 1), 35% (exam 2), and 35% (final project).